Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 \subsection{KPI and KV/KVI requirements for COBOTS use case}

 The KPI and KVI requirements for the cooperating mobile robots use case have been detailed in Tables \ref{tab:Tab1} and \ref{tab:tab2}, respectively.
+Note that. these KPI and KVI requirements are taken from Hexa-X-II use case requirement definitions \cite{hexa2_D12,hexa2_D14} and used as input to the proposed KG-based method.
 Specifically, in scenarios where ensuring seamless coordination among robots is paramount, delays or failures in message delivery can compromise operational safety and efficiency.
 On the other hand, as automation advances and machine autonomy increases, some applications may tolerate slightly relaxed reliability and latency constraints, particularly in non-critical tasks.
 These requirements have been clearly elaborated in Table \ref{tab:Tab1}, wherein a target range of 1-10 ms for the robot to campus 6G network latency has been determined.

 A crucial aspect of this robotic ecosystem is mobility.
 Given that cooperating robots operate within dynamic environments, their sub-networks are often temporary and adaptive, allowing them to seamlessly form, dissolve, and migrate within a broader campus network.
 This nomadic behavior introduces challenges in maintaining seamless handovers, both within single industrial sites and across interconnected facilities.
 The ability to sustain low-latency, high-reliability communication during movement is key to ensuring uninterrupted robotic coordination and task execution.
 These have been captured as part of the 6G E2E latency, coverage, mobility support as well as message error rate KPIs listed in Table \ref{tab:Tab1}.